Chapter 1 : Nothing Sweeter Than Time

 “Hello,” He said, “Hey, have you seen a small Borobudur temple keychain?
 My girlfriend dropped it, it’s really important.”

 “Really?”
-He asked, for a moment he paused but then he opened his small metal box and took out something; the keychain.
-“I half hoped you won’t come back for it, but you did,” He said, “Are you here to buy another book too?
-I have more,” He took a book and shoved it to Liam; a small one with hardcover, a name written on it.
-He shook his head, not sure how to say ‘No.’
+He asked, for a moment he paused but then he opened his small metal box and took out a small object; the keychain.
+“I half-hoped you won’t come back for it, but you did,” He said, “Are you here to buy another book too?
+I have more,”

-“You really should say thanks to your friend, I didn’t catch his wife’s name, but his name is Harold,” Liam mentioned, remembering the whole conversation about Oz.
+“You really should say thanks to your friend, I didn’t catch his wife’s name, but his name is Harold,” Liam mentioned.

 “Harold?”
 He looked puzzled, “I remember all my friends, I don’t have a friend named Harold I assure you.”